“This burger is a wonder. It’s thick, it’s perfectly cooked, juicy and covered in cheese…

 —The Amateur Gourmet

-Nay-sayers will tell you it shouldn’t have worked.
+Glass-half-full nay-sayers will tell you it shouldn’t have worked.
 Housed in a ramshackle building some might describe as being “in the middle of nowhere,” it defied the number one rule for restaurant success: location, location, location.
 It was Lilliputian in size, incapable of accommodating everyone clamoring to get in.
-Long waits were common with only a small porch and limited seating as a “waiting area.”
+Long waits were common with only a small porch and limited eating as a “waiting area.”
 Seating was in personal space proximity. in winter and rare rainy seasons, the dirt and gravel parking lot could become rather messy.

 From a debits and credits perspective, these were the debits, the factors which worked against the Bobcat Bite ever becoming a success, much less a legendary dining destination.
 Fortunately the Bobcat Bite was frequented by diners with a glass is half full perspective, not by accountants and their ledgers.
 The Bobcat Bite was not beloved in spite of the aforementioned debits; it was beloved because of them.
 Well, those “debits” and the fact that it served the best burger in the known universe.